-Would you ever rush in to treat a patient within the first few seconds of their initial presentation, without observing the patient, asking questions, performing tests or speaking to other medical professionals they may have consulted?
+Would you ever rush in to treat a patient within the first few seconds of their initial presentation, without observing the patient, asking questions, performing tests or liaising with other medical professionals they may have consulted?

 Then why do so many Doctors buy a home like this?